 Character Development involving The Four Leads as the story progresses.

-Cinematography looked spot on without any Shaky Cam or Dutch Angles.
+Cinematography looked spot on good without any Shaky Cam or Dutch Angles.

 The film takes place in The 1950’s and Rob Reiner (the film’s director) did a lot of research to make sure this time period felt authentic as possible.

-The Primary Theme depicted in this movie is all about Bonding together as Friends.
+The Primary Theme depicted in this movie is all about bonding together.
+Friendship is the obvious theme for the four leads.

 Not really a crucial plot point related to the story, there’s an interesting funny camp story told by Will Wheaton’s character, Gordie, involving a pie eating contest.
 After he’s done with this story, his friends act like a focus group on debating about the ending.

 The story itself is based on Stephen King’s childhood memories in The 1950’s.
-Wheaton’s character is based on King himself.
+Will Wheaton’s character Gordie is based on King himself.
+Most King’s characters are writers.

 I think The Best Word coined by one of the characters is “Bulltrue.”
 If this word is on The Dictionary, I’ll give it Bonus Points for that.